EthanDGee/ryleeeeeeeeeeeee/packages/train/README.md

 ### Field descriptions

+- `cuda_enabled` (bool, optional): If true and a CUDA-capable GPU is available, training will use the model to speedup training process.
 - `num_iterations` (int): Number of random hyperparameter configurations to try.
 For each iteration, one value is sampled from each list in `hyperparameters` and trained for `num_epochs`.

 - `hyperparameters` (object):